Santiago de Compostela Pilgrim Routes

 Each year, hundreds of thousands of travellers set out to make their way to Santiago de Compostela.
 As there are endless numbers of branches to the route, it is common to begin the journey literally from one's doorstep.
 Most travel by foot, some by bicycle, and a few travel on horseback or by donkey, as some of their medieval counterparts did.
 This ancient route provides an intense human experience, creating a sense of fraternity amongst travellers and a strong bonding with the land.

 Photo Credits: ©artemevdokimov/Shutterstock

 Council of Europe values

 For centuries, pilgrims could discover new traditions, languages and ways of life and return home with a rich cultural background that was rare at a time when long-distance travel exposed the traveller to considerable danger.
-Thus the Santiago Routes serve both as a symbol, reflecting ever one thousand years of European history, and as a model of cultural co-operation for Europe as a whole.
+Thus the Santiago Routes serve both as a symbol, reflecting over one thousand years of European history, and as a model of cultural co-operation for Europe as a whole.